Juan Pablo Paz: Early life and education

-From 2019 to 2023 he was vice secretary of science (secretario de Articulación Científico Tecnológica, Secretary of Scientific and Technological Coordination) in the government of Alberto Fernández.
+From 2019 to 2023, he was vice secretary of science (secretario de Articulación Científico Tecnológica, Secretary of Scientific and Technological Coordination) in the government of Alberto Fernández.

+Currently, Paz is a full professor in the Physics Department of the University of Buenos Aires, where he leads the Quantum Foundations and Information group.

 Research

 Paz has worked on the quantum theory of quantum error correction, and has developed a number of techniques to correct errors in quantum computers.
 He has also studied how to use quantum computers to simulate chaotic systems, in the context of chaos theory.

 In 2002, alongside César Miguel and Marcos Saraceno, he developed a program that allows efficient spectroscopy and tomography using a quantum computer, establishing for the first time an analogy between these tasks.

+Personal life

+Between 1984 and 2004 he was married to Silvina Ponce Dawson (who is also a physicist) with whom he had two children.